 Thank you very much for your nice words!!
 Thank you also for the details!!
 However, I take many more which I don’t like:(posted over 3 years ago

 I’d HIGHLY suggest you to use a tripod and mirror to see the display on the camera so you’d know how you look like in the frame.
-Cheerios. <3posted about 3 years ago
+Cheerios. <3posted over 3 years ago

 I used a tripod before I conned my husband into taking all my photos. :P But the tripod works for the most part.

 Some tripods are really cheap!
 Got mine for $15.
 Obviously it’s not going to be made of steel but for us starting out it’s super helpful! :) Once you have enough money, invest in a cheap remote shutter.
-Natural lighting is the most flattering and also practice! :D Good luck!posted over 2 years ago
+Natural lighting is the most flattering and also practice! :D Good luck!posted about 3 years ago

-Plus, if you can’t obtain a mirror when you are in an outdoor or public environment, I would just study the frame from my digital camera for a few seconds and then determine where I should stand enough to follow the rule of thirds for my photos. :Dposted over 2 years ago
+Plus, if you can’t obtain a mirror when you are in an outdoor or public environment, I would just study the frame from my digital camera for a few seconds and then determine where I should stand enough to follow the rule of thirds for my photos. :Dposted about 3 years ago

 Make Her Feel Welcome with Chic Points